 A brine is a solution of water, salt and spices which is used to soak meats like boneless turkey breast before cooking.
 The brine imparts moisture and added flavor to the turkey meat, which is prone to drying out during cooking because it's so low in fat.

 For best results, you should brine turkey breast for 12 to 24 hours before cooking it.

 Why You Should Brine Boneless Turkey Breast

 When you brine a boneless turkey breast, it helps the meat come out juicy and tender.
 The salt in the brine helps the liquid soak into the meat, which tenderizes it and adds moisture.

 If you add other spices to your brine, the meat comes out even more flavorful.
 Using brine before cooking a boneless turkey breast allows you to get more creative with an otherwise bland cut of meat.

 Bucket or stockpot

 Line your container with a brining or oven-roasting bag.
-Along with easy clean up, the brining bag keeps the water contained and helps to prevent it from leaking in the refrigerator.
+The brining bag keeps the water contained and helps to prevent it from leaking in the refrigerator, making for easy cleanup.
 The container should be large enough to submerge the turkey breast in water; try a large stockpot or bucket.

 Pour 1 quart of water into a saucepan.
 Add ½ to ¾ cup of coarse salt.
 Salt is a key ingredient in brining, acting as both a tenderizer and a seasoning.
 Though salt normally draws moisture out of meat, as in a dry rub, when it's combined with water the opposite effect happens: The salt solution hydrates the turkey and helps it to retain its moisture.